ksaveljev/ksaveljev.github.io/_posts/2014-11-18-learn-from-hackage-the-beginning.md

 The idea is to deconstruct a project and "rebuild" it from ground up, describing the process via the blog posts.
 Hopefully this will not end up as an idea and you will see a lot of projects "deconstructed".

-And to beging these series we will look at an awesome program you can find on Hackage which goes under name [hnop](http://hackage.haskell.org/package/hnop).
+And to begin these series we will look at an awesome program you can find on Hackage which goes under name [hnop](http://hackage.haskell.org/package/hnop).
 According to the description it was written by Ashley Yakeley.
 The name can give you hint of what it does...
 It does nothing. ***No Operation*** in Haskell:

 {% highlight haskell %}
 module Main where